CSCfi/csc-user-guide/CONTRIBUTING.md

 Each page in Docs CSC shows a "Last update" timestamp.
 To ensure that content stays up to date and valid, it is good practice to search for and check pages that have not been updated in a long time.
-A script `scripts/last_update.sh` is provided for this purpose that goes through the git log and prints for each
-`.md` file its last update timestamp and who made the most recent commit.
+A script `scripts/last_update.sh` is provided for this purpose that goes through the git log and prints for each `.md` file its last update timestamp and who made the most recent commit.
-Especially if you're a regular contributor, consider using the script from time to time and check for pages that have been touched in, say, 1-2 years.
+Consider using the script from time to time to check pages that have been touched in a while, say, 1-2 years.

 Run the script in the root of the repository as